-At the beginning of Year 6, members of the Senior Leadership Team will visit your child’s primary school to give a presentation and an opportunity for questions and answers in a more personalised setting.
+At the beginning of Year 6, a member of the Senior Leadership Team will visit your child’s primary school to give a presentation and an opportunity for questions and answers in a more personalised setting.

-Throughout the year we liaise closely with all our partner primary schools to support themed weeks and initiatives across the curriculum.
-We also have Cromwell staff who are governors at 4 of our local primary schools.
+Throughout the year, we liaise closely with all our partner primary schools to support themed weeks and initiatives across the curriculum.

-Also during June, we organise individual appointments with a senior member of staff, for parents/carers and pupils; these last approximately 30 minutes and are there to get to know your child to ensure they are appropriately placed in tutor groups.
-We also launch our literacy curriculum in your primary school and all literacy lessons post SAT’s focus on their transition work for Cromwell.
-All our partner primary schools deliver French as a language.
+Also during June, we organise individual appointments with a senior member of staff, for parents/carers and pupils; these last approximately 30 minutes and are there to allow us to get to know your child to ensure they are appropriately placed in tutor groups.

 We are aware that many of our pupils have made exceptional progress in specific subject areas at primary school.
 We have a transition programme in place that ensures we are fully aware of their current achievements and build on these.

-Finally in July, pupils have the opportunity to come to Cromwell for the day with all other Year 6 pupils and experience a day with their new year group.
-Parents and pupils will then return in the evening to meet their tutor as an end to the programme.
+Finally, in July pupils have the opportunity to come to Cromwell for two days with all other Year 6 pupils and experience a day with their new year group.
+Parents/carers and pupils will then return on one of the evenings to meet their tutor as an end to the programme.

 Further details on times and dates are published in the local press nearer to the event.
 If you cannot attend the evening event, then individual tours of the college during the school day can be organised, by contacting the office.

-All of the feeder primary schools will be provided with a Cromwell prospectus, giving details of the college day, subjects and staff.
-For parents/carers of pupils that live out of catchment, a prospectus and School tour can be arranged if you contact the office or Faye Baxter directly.
+All of the partner primary school pupils are provided with a Cromwell prospectus, giving details of the college day, subjects and staff.
+For parents/carers of pupils that that attend other primary schools, a prospectus and school tour can be arranged by contacting the office or Gemma Fulcher directly.

-We will invite all parents to a meeting at your child's primary school for an appointment of up to 30 minutes with a senior member of staff.
-Prior to the appointment you will be sent a pack of significant forms that we would like you to complete and bring with you.
+We will invite all parents/carers to a meeting at your child's primary school for an appointment of up to 30 minutes with a senior member of staff.
+Prior to the appointment, you will be sent a pack of significant forms that we would like you to complete and bring with you.
 This ranges from data protection information to requests for school equipment.
-During the appointment we will discuss your child's strengths and talents as well as any concerns you may have about settling in to specific subject areas so we can support all their needs.
+During the appointment, we will discuss your child's strengths and talents, as well as any concerns you may have about settling in to specific subject areas so we can support all their needs.

-- Our special educational needs co-ordinator Mrs Amor will be available for appointments with those pupils who need her advice and guidance.
+- Our Special Educational Needs and Disability Co-ordinator (SENDCo), Mrs Amor; will be available for appointments with those pupils who need her advice and guidance.

 Please could you liaise with your child's Year 6 teacher or primary school office to sign up for an appointment slot when the appointment times are published.

-During the course of the year we have a transition calendar which provides a record of all the events that take place in our 6 feeder primary schools and in the out of catchment schools where pupils have chosen Cromwell as their secondary school of choice.
-Primary Schools will take the lead here and request Cromwell Staff to support events to aid transition.
+During the course of the year, we have a transition calendar which provides a record of all the events that take place in our partner primary schools and other schools where Cromwell is their secondary school of choice.
+Primary schools will take the lead here and request Cromwell staff to support events to aid transition.
 Previous events have included: